EdTosoy/LuminaOS/PLANNING/DEVELOPER_EXPERIENCE_DX.md

 ---

-## 1. The 10-Minute Contributor Rule
+## 2. The 10-Minute Contributor Rule

 A new developer should be able to clone the repo and have a working development environment in under 10 minutes.

 - **Pre-requisites**: Docker/Podman, Rust (stable).
 - **Tooling**: A single `just` or `make` file for all common tasks.
+- **Multi-Arch Readiness**: Contributor environments should ideally support ARM cross-compilation as a primary target.

 ---